ceohockey60/hilbert-insurance-bot/README.md

 # README #

-This is the respository to practice version control.
-As a starting point, I'm using CS231n's homework diretory as I work through the homework.
+This is the respository to for the OCR project for Kevin/(my) startup...

 history:

-2016/12/28 Changed the protocol to ssh just for fun
+2016/12/28 Changed the protocol to ssh just for fun and took 1 hour to realize the url actually matters... a lot.
+### So apparently, for the url, it has to be:
+###             ssh://git@bitbucket.org/nairb2016/cs231n.git
+###             ssh://git@bitbucket.org:nairb2016/cs231n.git DOES NOT WORK

 ### What is this repository for? ###